 Most of the time we don’t do that, especially when it is much needed.
 Many don t believe that there are ways to get rid of these painful experiences and memories.

 Sadly enough, the subconscious loyalty in families from father to son, mother to daughter, is powerfully present.
 It’s not only that violent fathers will have violent sons because that’s the behavior the sons learned, it’s also because the pain isn’t healed and pops up in the future.
 Being disrespected and not understood as child creates huge wounds.
 Being disrespected in the present, the future, opens these unhealed wounds and boom, the fire starts.
 The inner picture is also like this: “I must have been very bad, that the father I adore (naturally) is so hard on me. “ Children tend to defend their parents, no matter what.

 It is my understanding that healing within one’s soul of the said pain is a path of elevation and growth.
 To see the “human” behind the abuser is a sign of emotional and spiritual growth.
 To take actions and stop the chain of violent patterns in the family requires insight, courage and trust.

 For many the greatest gift their parents gave them was their life.
 And for that what was missing, “I can take care of myself.”

 This is liberating, empowering and healing.
 It is restoring the flow of love within self, and the family.

 It is just very natural that a father loves his children.
 But wounds can close the heart.
 At the end, love is all that matters.
 Forgiveness is a way to free ourselves, but that is not the same as condoning.
 Our consciousness can lift us up and surpass painful memories.
 Our choice for personal power can support us in turning misery around into growth and love.
 Love is the answer.
 Love is all there is.

-Family Constellations provide great help to restore peace in the soul and in the family.
+Inherited Family Traumas, Family Line-ups Constellations provide great help to restore peace in the soul and in the family.